lalanikarim/tool_calling_llm/README.md

 With ToolCallingLLM you also get access to the following functions:
 1. `.bind_tools()` allows you to bind tool definitions with a llm.
 2. `.with_structured_output()` allows you to return structured data from your model.
-This is not being provided by LangChain's `BaseChatModel` class.
+This is now being provided by LangChain's `BaseChatModel` class.

 At this time, ToolCallingLLM has been tested to work with ChatOllama, ChatNVIDIA, and ChatLiteLLM with Ollama provider.